-Rouleaux may be present and the platelet count may rise during an acute phase response.
-A normochromic normocytic anemia can develop and if the inflammatory process is chronic, the red blood cells can become hypochromatic and microcytic.
+Rouleaux may be present, and the platelet count may rise during an acute phase response.
+Normochromic normocytic anemia can develop, and if the inflammatory process is chronic, the red blood cells can become hypochromic and microcytic.

 If neutrophilia is associated with myelocytes, promyelocytes, and increased basophils in the setting of splenomegaly, a primary hematologic cause, such as a myeloproliferative disorder, should be considered.

 Specific treatment, if indicated, is generally directed at the underlying cause of the neutrophilia.
 Hyperleukocytosis requires urgent treatment with leukapheresis, hydration, and cytoreductive therapy with hydroxyurea.